kumarabhishek24-cpu/Multi-Camera-Motion-Capturing-and-Kinematic-Analysis/README.md

 ```

 Calibration quality was verified by evaluating detected checkerboard corners, reviewing reprojection consistency across viewpoints, and iteratively refining the calibration setup to improve overall reconstruction accuracy.
+---

+# Pose Estimation and 3D Reconstruction

+Following camera calibration, the system performs markerless human pose estimation using **MediaPipe Pose**, which detects anatomical landmarks from synchronized camera streams in real time.

+Each camera independently estimates two-dimensional joint coordinates.
+These observations are then associated across multiple camera viewpoints to establish geometric correspondence for three-dimensional reconstruction.

+## Pose Estimation

+MediaPipe Pose was used to estimate key body landmarks including the head, shoulders, elbows, wrists, hips, knees, and ankles from RGB images captured simultaneously by multiple cameras.

+The detected landmarks provide reliable two-dimensional image coordinates that serve as the basis for multi-view reconstruction.

+## Multi-View Triangulation

+Corresponding landmark observations from multiple calibrated cameras were combined using multi-view geometry to estimate three-dimensional joint positions.

+The reconstruction process relies on calibrated camera parameters and projection matrices to recover spatial coordinates from multiple synchronized viewpoints.

+## Kinematic Analysis

+The reconstructed three-dimensional joint positions enable quantitative analysis of human movement, including:

+- Joint trajectory visualization
+- Limb motion tracking
+- Spatial movement analysis
+- Motion reconstruction across multiple viewpoints

+The modular implementation allows future integration of additional computer vision models and more advanced reconstruction algorithms without modifying the overall system architecture.